 Performance evaluation of the Ivy Global Growth Fund

-Let’s look at what has contributed to the fund’s poor performance in YTD 2016.
+Let’s look at what has contributed to this poor performance by the fund in YTD 2016.

-Healthcare is another major negative contributor.
-Leading detractors from the sector are Teva Pharmaceutical Industries (TEVA), Allergan (AGN), and Biogen (BIIB).
-HCA Holdings (HCA) has saved further losses to the sector.
+Health care is another major negative contributor.
+Leading detractors from the sector are Teva Pharmaceutical Industries Limited (TEVA), Gilead Sciences (GILD), and Acadia Healthcare Company (ACHC).
+Medtronic (MDT) and HCA Holdings (HCA) have offset some of the losses from the sector.

-IVINX is different from most other funds in this review due to its high exposure to US stocks.
-It is suitable for those investors who want global equities exposure with a focus on US stocks.
-For investors who already have enough exposure to US stocks or want exclusive exposure to global stocks, this fund is not suitable.
+The IVINX is different from most other funds in this review due to its high exposure to US stocks.
+It’s suitable for those investors who want global equities exposure with a focus on US stocks.
+Investors who already have enough exposure to US stocks may need to look at other funds from the category.

 Let’s now move on to the MFS International Growth Fund – Class A (MGRAX).